jcolson/quassel-docker/README.md

 ## Stateful usage (with UI Wizard)

-To use Quassel statefully (which allows you to configure the core on first use) run it with `--entrypoint=/usr/bin/quasselcore` and make sure to include `--configdir /config` as argument.
+By default, the core will be run in stateful mode.

 If you use the core in this mode, you’ll have to make sure `/config` is stored on a volume.